-Bot, Baut, Banyan or Indian Banyan (ficus benghalensis, family: moraceae) is the largest canopy-holder tree of the world.
+Bot or Banyan (Ficus benghalensis, family: Moraceae) is the largest canopy-holder tree of the world.
 It can spread up to 2000 feet of land.
-It is said by its scientific name that, this mammoth tree is native to the Great Bengal area (both Bangladesh and India) of Indian subcontinent. .
+It is said by its scientific name that, this mammoth tree is native to the Great Bengal area (both Bangladesh and West Bengal of India) of Indian subcontinent.

-This picture is taken from the premise of Bangla Academy, Dhaka University area.
+The picture is taken from the premise of Bangla Academy, Dhaka University area

 Makal or Mahakal ( Trichosanthes tricuspidata , family: Cucurbitaceae) is a woody climber with tendril and branches, attaining a height of 10-12 m.
 The multiangular-branched plant climbs up very far by holding any tree in the forest.
 It is found in the hilly areas as well as plain forests and village thickets in Bangladesh.
 It is also found in Indian subcontinent, Australia and some countries of South and Southeast Asia.
 According to ancient Sanskrit scriptures the other names of the plant are Bishala, Mohendro-baruni.
 In the Himalayas it has been seen at an altitude of 5000 feet.
 There are many refferences to the fruit in Bangla and Sanskrit literature.
 Someone is very nice to look at but he/she is useless--writers usually jokingly give examples of this fruit.
 Its roots and attractive fruits are packed with medicinal properties.
 The size and shape of leaves may vary.
 These are multilobed or trilobed, alternate, rough in both sides, 5-12 cm long, petioled, cor